renatolond/blog/_posts/2018-07-13-running-a-mastodon-instance-using-archlinux.md

 ### Intermission: Mastodon directory permissions

 The mastodon user folder cannot be accessed by nginx.
-The `/home/mastodon/live/public` needs to be accessed by nginx because it's where images and css is served from.
+The `/home/mastodon/live/public` needs to be accessed by nginx because it's where images and css are served from.

 You have some options, the one I chose for this guide is: